 While the company is borrowing your money, the company will pay you the investor interest over the term of the Bond.
 The amount of interest payable on each SME Bond is equal to the value multiplied by the agreed interest rate and paid monthly or quarterly.

 SME Bonds may be considered as part of a diversified investment plan.
 In a balanced portfolio, SME Bonds may offer a higher fixed stream, compared with shares and saving accounts which fluctuate with market conditions and interest rates.

-- You have NO security to offer the bank, or cannot get approval
+- You have NO security to offer the banks, or your cash is tied up elsewhere

-- You want to negotiate flexible terms with the seller
+- You want to negotiate favorable terms with your suppliers

 Accessing alternative capital by issuing a SME Bond is a simple and legal method to raise money from the private debt or equity market through a small-scale offer.
 Accrutus Capital provides the legal framework and services for you, the Issuer of the Bonds, and assists you in the preparation of a compliant information memorandum about the business opportunity that investors will need to make an investment decision.